 Privacy Policy

 Your privacy matters to us.
 PathQuest was built around a simple idea: your steps, your journey, your data — yours.
 This page explains what little we collect, why, where it goes, and how to remove it whenever you want.
-We’ve kept the language plain on purpose; if anything’s unclear, write to pathquest@castellet.dev and we’ll explain.
+We’ve kept the language plain on purpose.

 Who we are